backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/CodeBuild.md

 - **Build Projects can be defined within CodePipeline or CodeBuild**
 - CodeBuild **uses containers** to run the environments.
 - You can use a list of supported environments for building your code and if your environment is not there then you *can use docker*.
-- CodeBuild can be run locally by using docker and CodeBuild Agent.
-This is good for troubleshooting beyond logs.
+- **CodeBuild can be run locally by using docker and CodeBuild Agent**.
+	- This is good for *troubleshooting beyond logs*.
+- We have **Codebuild timeouts** to terminate builds queued for a long time.
 - **Uses**:
 	- *Build Code*
 	- Run some *automated tests* before deployment.